 How to Compost Our Packaging

-Our packaging is derived from renewable resources such as corn starch and sugar cane which is then turned into the bio-plastic, PLA.
+Our packaging is derived from renewable resources such as sugar cane.
 When compared to plastic wrappers that can stay in landfills for centuries, our eco-friendly compostable packaging will break down over time and will reduce our impact on the planet when disposed of correctly.

 So how do you compost our packaging?

 Because PLA requires a high amount of heat to break down, the easiest solution is to take our packaging to an industrial composting facility.
 Click here to find a composting facility near you.